mstocco/mariostoc.co/content/traininglog/20210404-ironman2021-21weeksout.md

 ### FORECAST WAS FOR SUNSHINE
 ![Near Island View Beach](/assets/jpg/ridephoto-20210410.jpeg)

+It was a southbound race against the rain from there.
 <!---->
-It was a southbound trip from there, fingers crossed that I can get some luck with the weather.
+Luck was on my side right until Saanich PD, when I hit an isolated shower.
+I still had about 20 minutes left on a 3 hour ride too.

+5
+### CALORIES
-84g of Maynard's Sours and 54g of lemonade mix in one bottle, another bottle of plain water.
+84g of Maynard's Sours (Watermelon and Peach Fuzz), 54g of lemonade mix in for a sweet bottle, another bottle of plain water.
 Good to go or so I thought.
 I should have packed a bit more Maynards to get to 600 calories; I added a banana instead.
+Candy consumed after _Island View Beach_, lemodade bottle done on _Lochside Drive_ (going south) and the water was gone before _McKenzie Ave._

 Glorious sleep last night.